mulani-arif/100-days-of-code/log.md

 ### Day 0: 1st September, 2022 (Web Development)
 ##### (Started Today)

-**Today's Progress**: Watched some lectures on Udemy today and later, made notes from devdocs.io and w3schools.
+**Today's Progress**: Watched lectures of Angela Yu on Udemy today and later, read notes from devdocs.io and MDN web docs.
+Made some notes as per Instructor's guide

-**Thoughts:** It was a very lousy start to be honest but, will certainly improve and try to spend more time learning.
+**Thoughts:** It was a good start in Web Development.
+Learned something new apart from daily problem solving.

 **Link to work:** N/A